dbik/TORQUE-PBS-APP/README.md

 # TORQUE-PBS-APP
-<h1>Restful web application which allows Torque pbs users to submit, manage their jobs and monitoring the cluster resources</h1>
+<h4>Restful web application, allows Torque pbs users to submit, manage their jobs and monitoring the cluster resources</h4>

 <p>The project has been installed and configured in <b>Ubuntu 16.04</b> OS</p>